RIGID: Robust Linear Regression with Missing Data: The Solution Method for RIGID

-Furthermore, with regards to the $\vz$-update step, although an ADMM scheme can operate with a wide range of penalty parameters $\rho$, simple varying penalty schemes (specifically the scheme in \S3.4.1 of \cite{boyd2011distributed}) can help with automating the selection of $\rho$, and speeding up the convergence in practice.
-Finally, in addition to the natural distributability of the $\vz$-update, a closed-form expression for the proximal operator can be acquired, which makes the algorithm computationally accessible and scalable.
-In the theorem below, one immediately observes that the calculation of the proximal operator ultimately amounts to simple operations (e.g., calculation of the $\ell_2$ norm of the input vector), which can be done in linear time. \begin{theorem} Given $\lambda\geq 0$ and $\gamma\geq 0$, consider $(z_1^*,\vz_2^*)$ to be the solution to the proximal operator
+Furthermore, with regards to the $\vz$-update step, although an ADMM scheme can operate with a wide range of penalty parameters $\rho$, simple varying penalty schemes (specifically the scheme in \S3.4.1 \cite{boyd2011distributed}) can help with automating the selection of $\rho$, and speeding up the convergence in practice.
+Finally, in addition to the natural distributability of the $\vz$-update step among parallel computing units, it can be further simplified by acquiring a closed-form expression for the proximal operator of $\phi$.
+It is noteworthy that acquiring such closed-form expression requires a careful step-by-step analysis, which is performed in the proof of Theorem \ref{mainProxTh} below.
+However, the end result stated below, is computationally concise and easily accessible to use. \begin{theorem} Given $\lambda\geq 0$ and $\gamma\geq 0$, consider $(z_1^*,\vz_2^*)$ to be the solution to the proximal operator Then $z_1^*$ and $\vz_2^*$ are characterized as: